What is a Royal Commission?

 When will submissions close?

-The Royal Commission will continue to accept submissions until at least the end of September 2019.
+The Royal Commission will continue to accept submissions until the end of April 2020.
 However, we encourage you to make your submission as early as possible so it can be considered as part of preparations for hearings.
-A date for the closing of submissions will be announced in the second half of 2019.
 There is more information on how to make a submission on the Royal Commission website.

 What support is available to witnesses?

 We have an onsite counsellor who is available at all hearings for witnesses to talk to if required.
 Information about counselling and support services can be found on our website.

 If necessary, a witness' identity will be protected.
 They will not be shown on the webcast and their name will be suppressed and redacted from all transcripts.
 A non-publication direction will also be issued.

 What other options are there for people who want to appear as witnesses but can't come to the main court location due to limited mobility or other ability issues?

 We will endeavour to provide a video link appearance somewhere close to your home (where possible) for those who cannot make it to a hearing.
 There is more information for witnesses available on our website.